armory/docs-cdaas/content/en/reference/deployment/config-file/targets.md

 **Pause for a certain amount of time**

-- `targets.<targetName>.constraints.beforeDeployment.pause.duration` set to an integer value for the amount of time to wait before starting after the `dependsOn` condition is met.
+- `pause.duration` set to an integer value for the amount of time to wait before starting after the `dependsOn` condition is met.
-- `targets.<targetName>.constraints.beforeDeployment.pause.unit` set to `seconds`, `minutes` or `hours` to indicate the unit of time to wait.
+- `pause.unit` set to `seconds`, `minutes` or `hours` to indicate the unit of time to wait.

 ```yaml
 targets: